-The OHREA Awards were presented at an Open House Reception on Friday, December 7th, 2018 in McPherson Lounge.
+The OHREA Awards were presented at an Open House Reception on Friday, December 13th, 2019 in the Katzman Lounge, Vanier Hall.
 These awards recognize and celebrate the contributions made by individuals and groups to advance human rights, social justice, diversity, inclusivity, mental health, employment equity and accessibility at the University of Windsor.